 We also study the interplay between lipid membranes and membrane-binding proteins.
 This is often a two-way process, where proteins modulate membrane structure and membranes modulate protein structure and function.
 In one NIH-funded research project, we have for example been investigating protein-lipid interactions that are critical in the early stages of mitochondrial apoptosis.
 Part of our interest in this process stems from the fact that it is plays a critical role in the neurodegeneration in HD and related diseases.
 Thus, we aim to obtain new mechanistic insights that may pave the way for possible new treatment strategies.

-Advanced solid-state NMR spectroscopy.
+Advanced solid-state NMR spectroscopy: methods and instrumentation.

 Questions?
 Interested in joining the lab, reprints or a collaboration?
 Contact us!